-I started out with a photo that I took at a local farm near by and manipulated it to bring two together in a pose below.
+I started out with a photo that I took at a local farm nearby and manipulated it to bring two together in a pose below.
 I used a 16 x 20 in canvas for this painting.

 I stuck with only 5 colors in completing this painting.
 I manipulated several of these colors using titanium white to get the right color values.
-I focused on the goats first before completing the back ground.
-Initially I had to erase several parts of the white goat as I noticed I wasn’t using the correct brush to get the exact stroke I wanted (it happens).
+I focused on the goats first before completing the background.
+Initially, I had to erase several parts of the white goat as I noticed I wasn't using the correct brush to get the exact stroke I wanted (it happens).
 I knew from the beginning I wanted to do an impressionistic point of view given the short time I had to work on this painting.

 I worked on the goats and added several layers of value as I focused my light source from the right to left.

-With the background I completed in several different shades/layers of blue and yellow to place the goats in their natural habitat.
+With the background, I completed in several different shades/layers of blue and yellow to place the goats in their natural habitat.

 The lower section of the foreground I add a couple touches of violet to complement the blues and greens of the grass.
-The finish product is a dedication to our own miniature female schnauzers (or little goats).
+The finished product is a dedication to our own miniature female schnauzers (or little goats).